GATB/gatb-minia-pipeline/README.md

 - bwa (for BESST)

 - Python >= 2.7 with the following modules (for BESST).
-See next section on how to install them.
+See next section for a quick way to install them.

     * mathstats
     * scipy